DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world4.md

 _No, for now I should forget that she is my childhood friend._

 Knight who guides humanity.
-To defend Neo Vishal, Kay and Rinne alone would not suffice.
+To defend Neo Vishal, Kai and Rinne alone would not suffice.
 Her cooperation is necessary.

-"With our man power shortage, capable soldiers like Kay are more than welcome.
+"With our man power shortage, capable soldiers like Kai are more than welcome.
 I'm pretty sure Jeanne-sama would gladly accept you."

 "...Got it, we'll go to Resistance HQ too."

-Signalling Rinne with his eyes, Kay put Drake Nail on shoulder and followed Saki behind.
+Signalling Rinne with his eyes, Kai put Drake Nail on shoulder and followed Saki behind.

 -------------------------------------------------------------------------------